(FAM-APPEALS)

 5.3 Prior to the filing of the appellant's Summary of Argument, the parties must file a schedule which identifies any material in the appeal book which was not relied upon at trial or was struck out.
 In the event of disagreement, at the commencement of the hearing the parties must be able to direct the Court to the relevant transcript.

-5.4 The appeal book must be prepared in accordance with rule 13.21 of the Family Law Rules and any procedural orders.
+5.4 Unless otherwise ordered, the appeal book must be prepared in accordance with rules 13.20 and 13.21 of the Family Law Rules.

 Summary of Argument and List of Authorities